koogunmo/nessa/README.md

 	S01E02E03
 	1x02
 	1x02-03

+It also supports episode spans of any size.
+For example, it would handle a file that contains Episodes 1 through 12, although it's unlikely that such a file would ever be released.

 Any episodes which are similar to:

 	102
 	10203

-are ignored because that format is incredibly stupid, and impossible to accurately parse.
+are ignored because that format is unbelievably stupid.
+Sorry folks, but you'll have to rename them yourselves.

 ### Daily Shows/Air-by-date